iust-deep-learning/tensorflow-2-tutorial/part_07_Transfer_Learning_and_Tensorhub/README.md

-# Part #7: Transfer Learning & TensorHub
+# Part #7: Transfer Learning & Tensorhub
 ## Table of Content
+- Train a model and use it in another model
 - Transfer learning using tf.keras
 - Feature Extraction
 - Fine Tuning
-- Transfer learnign using TensorHub
+- Transfer learning using TensorHub
+- Extract Weights

 ## Download Links
 - Notebook